ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 - Disadvantage: mmap implementation for Windows would be needed

+@kodebach wrote:

+> I'm not entirely sure this is possible (@mpranj may know more), but the way I understand it the cache should be updated at the end of every kdbGet that was a cache miss.
+So during kdbSet (assuming there is no external modification, i.e. conflict) the on-disk data of the cache should always be up-to-date.
+My idea would be to just read the cached keyset from disk and diff against the current keyset in kdbSet.
+>
+> This would mean enabling change tracking also enables the cache (or at least updating the cache, we don't have to use it in kdbGet).
+If that's not wanted or if the cache data cannot be used directly for some other reason, the same approach could still be used.
+We'd just have to write the keyset to disk during kdbGet and use it during kdbSet.
+Since disk space is far less precious than RAM, we could even create separate files for every parent key.
+If we do go down this route, kdbClose should cleanup the files created by this KDB instance to avoid wasting disk space.
+>
+> This approach wouldn't be very performant (since it uses disk IO), but especially if we can use the cache data, it should be pretty easy to do.

 ### MMAP Cache without parent key

 We make the mmap cache non-optional and only use a single cache, caching everything.